Bar Training Course (PgDip)

 Our programme aims to foster a professional and ethical approach to practice as a barrister, whilst giving you an informed view of a barrister’s working life and the opportunity to reflect on the challenges facing the legal profession in today’s world.

 Our teaching is timetabled between Monday and Thursday (i.e. no more than four days), to provide time for personal study.
+Advocacy and conferencing will be taught intensively in two-hour sessions to no more than six students.
+You will also be able to undertake a specialist advocacy option.

-You’ll have the opportunity to undertake the BSB centrally set assessments in December, April and August during the academic year you are enrolled as a student.
+You’ll also have the opportunity to undertake the BSB centrally set assessments in December, April and August during the academic year you are enrolled as a student.

 On successful completion, you'll be eligible to be called to the Bar of England and Wales (subject to meeting the qualifying session requirement of your Inn of Court).